 - 1. The door must be well balanced.
 A person should be able to lift the door up manually with very little effort in case of an emergency. - 2.
 Intermittent operations may occur in areas which experience very strong winds.
 Strong wind puts extra pressure on the door and tracks which may in turn trigger the safety obstruction detection system intermittently. - 3.
-If the PE beams are not installed then the controller will automatically goes into "safety close" mode.
-Limited number of features are available in this mode see page 30.
+If the PE Beams are not installed then the controller will automatically goes into "Safety Close" mode.
+Limited number of features are available in this mode please refer to page 30.